 The hours: If it's your own business, you can call the shots, even working weekends only.
 Part-time schedules for building maintenance will depend on the owners' needs.
 Some might prefer to have a handyman on call for emergencies, while others might like to have you on site and available to residents during specific hours.

 Pay range: $10 to $20 an hour, and up to $50 for certain custom work.

 Qualifications: Be competent in various aspects of home improvement, have your own tools, be self-motivated and have good customer-service skills.
 Be on a first-name basis with the manager of your hardware store.

 The nitty-gritty: Administrative tasks in doctors' offices are usually the bulk of the workload.
 In essence, you're performing front-office duties, such as checking in patients, verifying insurance information, answering telephones, scheduling appointments and typing.
 You may also be the one who maintains supplies.
 Some assistants help physicians with procedures and prepare medical records.
 If you have the training, you may perform direct patient care such as conducting an EKG, specimen collection, wound care, medication administration and checking vital signs.

-Pay range: $9.98 to $19.21 per hour; $25-plus depending on location and experience.
+Median pay: $14.12 per hour; upward depending on location and experience.

 Qualifications: Some employers permit you to learn on the job, but a certificate from a nationally recognized medical assistant program is preferred.
 Related experience can sometimes serve in lieu of formal training and/or certification.
 Knowledge of medical terminology is useful.
 The sight of blood shouldn't make you squeamish.